nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Do you think they'll let you destroy the pearl if you travel with them?
 If that thing is cursed, then what caused this?
 We're also going to want to take it somewhere else, and that's real bad.
 Yep.
 All right.
 Let's go.
 I have a good feeling we will have to destroy the art of sight.
 Maybe?
 Or I don't think I could cure it or anything from the curse.
 Maybe?
 I don't know.
 I can eat it.
 Or we could feed it to our cobalt friend.
 He would eat it.
 Hey, can I make it?
 Okay, question.
 Yes.
 Answer.
 How about you've ever heard of this pearl before?

 Because I have...
-The Pearl of Moraine.
+The Pearl of Miraine.
 Do you roll me a history check?
 Oh.
 Yeah.
 Yeah, I do have...
 I actually have a religion.
 Uh...
 For...
 You specifically, it would need to be a history check.
 Okay, history.
 And what is my...
 For Xander, it could be religion or history.
 Okay.
 Yeah.
 Yeah.
 I'm going to have to say things.
 Yeah.
 Yeah, good.
 I'm going to be trying to smell in it.
 I may have been there when it was created.
 Good.
 I mean...
 Maybe not.
 I was here when the old magic was made.
 What?
 Uh...
 Um...
 What's that?

+---

+### Session Play - Part 4

 Zero.
 Ah!
 Zero.
 You have never heard of this pearl ever in your...
 You're not even sure that the pearl exists.
 Let's see.
 Uh...
 21!
 Get to...
 All right.
 Well...
 Why you guys are doing good roles?
 You...
 You didn't know.
 Uh-huh.
 Uh-huh.
 You are familiar with this pearl.
 Yep.
-Pearl Moraine.
+Pearl Miraine.
 Yep, yep.
 Um...
 Was actually...
 Um...
 Something that you...
 In fact, do remember.
 Oh.
 It's at...
 It is from your previous life.
 Yeah.
 Yeah, yeah.
 Um...
 It was something that you almost forgotten.
 Yeah.
 Um...
 It was...
 Suppressed.
 Um...

 Not...
 Not...
 Consciously.
 But it was just kind of like something that was...
 Yep.
 In the back of your mind.
 In a way, your previous life is...
 Kind of...
 It almost...
 Like you remember...
 Your death...
 And being in your...
 And being in the...
-In Moraine's world.
+In Miraine's world.
 But you don't really remember...
 It's...
 It's almost like your previous life was like shadows.
 But this kind of comes to the surface.
 Um...
-There was a pearl that Moraine had gifted a city with that was a pearl from her...
+There was a pearl that Miraine had gifted a city with that was a pearl from her...
 A pearl from her own necklace.
 Um...

 About the size of a human head.
 It's a pearl.
 Um...
 It's a...
 It has certain special abilities.
 Uh...
 The...
 The specific...
 Um...
 Specifically, what it does is it calms the waves and storms.
 It controls the weather and brings good...
 Um...
 Good winds...
 To...
 The area that...
 The area that it is a part of.
 This pearl was gifted...
 To the city and the city...
 Put it at its very foundations.
 And that...
 And the foundations of the city...
 Being powered by this pearl...
 Gave the city endless prosperity.
 Um...
 And always gave them...